 Alcohol poisoning results from drinking a large quantity of alcohol, normally in a short period of time.
-Drinking large amounts of alcohol in a short period of time can be potentially life threatening as it can affect heart rate, breathing, gag reflex, and body temperature.
-Extreme cases of alcohol poisoning can possibly lead to coma and ultimately even death.
+Drinking large amounts of alcohol in a short period of time can be potentially life-threatening as it can affect heart rate, breathing, gag reflex, and body temperature.
+Extreme cases can possibly lead to coma and ultimately even death.
 If someone is suspected of having alcohol poisoning, it is vital that they receive immediate medical attention.
 Alcohol poisoning cannot be treated by “sleeping it off” or drinking coffee.
 Recognizing the signs of alcohol poisoning and knowing what to do in the situation could mean the difference between life and death.

 The Symptoms of Alcohol Poisoning